MarcosChavez09/truck_signs_api/README.md

 ## Description

-A repository with a step-by-step guide on how to dockerize a Django app and deploy it to a V-Server.
+A repository with a step-by-step guide on how to dockerize a Django online store app and deploy it to a V-Server.

 ## Table of Contents